 - Technology Marches On: The "robot" mystifies modern audiences, but it's based on an old coin-operated gas cooker.
 Rather than getting billed for your gas usage, at one time in the UK you would literally put coins in the appliances or a central meter to pay as you go.
 Rather than having a meter reader, the utility would collect the coins.

-Troubled Production: Nick Park began making the film in 1982, all by himself.
-Two years later he had only finished ten minutes.
-In 1985 he scored a job at Aardman Animations and the film was finished four years later.
-Peter Sallis recorded his dialogue as Park began to animate it, and when Park rang him six years later to tell him the film was finished he dropped a Precision F-Strike.
+- Troubled Production: The film began production in 1982 as Nick Park's thesis film, with Park himself doing everything.
+In two years, he had overshot his budget and deadline, had only finished ten minutes* and was completely broke.
+In 1985 he scored a job at Aardman Animations and the film was finished around other projects (most notably Peter Gabriel's "Sledgehammer" video).
+Peter Sallis recorded his dialogue as Park began to animate it, and when Park rang him six years later to tell him the film was finished, Sallis exclaimed "Oh, it's only taken you six years!"

 - What Could Have Been: Nick Park had a ton of stuff planned for this movie that never got done: